|AMARUS TEA & TINCTURE|

 Polyphenolic compounds (phyllanthusin F, methyl brevifolincarboxylate, trimethyl ester dehydrochebulic acid, n-octadecane, beta-sitosterol, ellagic acid, daucosterol, kaempferol, quercetin, gallic acid, rutin).

-A laboratory study with the administration of an aqueous extract of Phyllanthus amarus was found to significantly increase the survival of animals with hepatocellular carcinoma*.
+A laboratory study with the administration of an aqueous extract (infusion) of Phyllanthus amarus was found to significantly increase the survival of animals with hepatocellular carcinoma*.

 Phyllanthus has been reported in vitro to down-regulate the transcription of hepatitis B virus mRNA.
 Phyllanthus amarus was reported to inhibit hepatitis B virus polymerase activity, decrease episomal hepatitis B virus (HBV) DNA content, and suppress virus release into culture medium.